-Editor’s Note: Dr. Markin’s review of issues in psychotherapy for pregnancy loss has been published in Psychotherapy.
-You can find a free copy of the journal article here: here.
+Internet Editor’s Note: Dr. Markin’s review of issues in psychotherapy for pregnancy loss has been published in Psychotherapy.
+You can access a free copy of their journal article here.

 Pregnancy loss is an umbrella term for the death of a conceptus, fetus, or neonate before the 21st day of life and affects a substantial amount of women and their partners.
 It has been estimated that 20-50% of all pregnancies end in miscarriage, or the loss of a pregnancy before 20 weeks gestation.
 Moreover, about 1-2 out of every 100 births in industrialized countries are stillbirths, or the death of a fetus after the 20th week of gestation and before birth (see Diamond & Diamond, 2016 for a review of various estimates).
 Lastly, it is estimated that over 3% of all pregnancies in the developed world have significant abnormalities, of which 58% to 93% are terminated due to a fetal anomaly (Coleman, 2015).
 Despite the relatively high rate of occurrence, no parent ever goes into a pregnancy expecting a loss; but rather, in the mind of most parents, pregnancy equals the birth of a healthy baby and the start of a new family.